 Once approved through the appropriate process, the benefit assessment or special tax is added to the property tax bill for each parcel.
-The funds are collected with the property taxes and deposited into an interest bearing account for use within the zone.
-The County Department assigned to the zone program administers all funds.
+The funds are collected with the property taxes and deposited into an interest-bearing account for use within the zone.
+The County

+Department assigned to the zone program administers all funds.
 Monies are not placed in the General Fund and cannot be used for any other purposes.

-- Question: Who determines what work needs to be done?
-Who pays for these services? - Answer: As part of the formation application, property owners and residents zone may recommend the Board of Supervisors appoint an Advisory Committee, and identify a Key Contact to act as liaison to the County.
+Question: Who determines what work needs to be done?
+Who pays for these services?

+Answer: As part of the formation application, property owners and residents of a zone may recommend the Board of Supervisors appoint an Advisory Committee, and identify a Key Contact to act as liaison to the County.
 Once appointed by the Board, members of this committee serve in an advisory capacity and, as such, are subject to the provisions of California's open meeting laws, the Ralph M. Brown Act ("Brown Act").
 Advisory committee members are subject rules regarding conflict of interest under the Political Reform Act of 1974 ("the PRA"), which is enforced in California by the Fair Political Practices Commission, and are required to complete two hours of Local Officials Political Ethics Training every two years.

-The Advisory Committee is required to meet at least four (4) times each year.
+All Zone of Benefit Advisory Committees shall adhere to the Bylaws contained in Section 4 of this manual.
+Advisory Committees are required to meet at least four (4) times each year.
 All meetings are open to the public and must be noticed accordingly.
 All property owners and residents of the zone have the right to speak and vote on these issues.
 The Committee develops a recommended budget, including specific road work projects to be completed.
 The committee may evaluate and make recommendations on the adequacy of the amount of revenue collected within the zone.
 If an increase to the previously approved benefit assessment or special tax is proposed, it must be approved through the procedures previously described.